LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentManager/key-terms-concepts.md

 The values for Value Set entities are usually one or two words, as they represent groups of simple objects.

-The LivePerson NLU engine trains the model with as many as 100 Value Set entity combinations, e.g, “I’m interested in SPORTS” yields “I’m interested in football,” “I’m interested in running,” and “I’m interested in walking.”
-As mentioned earlier, a maximum of one entity per training phrase is used during model training.
-Unlike Regular Expression entities, Value Set entities aren’t considered at intent prediction time.

 #### Regular Expression entities

 Unlike a Value Set entity, a Regular Expression entity doesn't have a set of values.
 Instead, its value is a single regular expression defined using [Regular Expression rules](https://regex101.com/).
 As an example, you might have an `ORDER_NO` entity whose regular expression is `^\b\d{6}\b`, which is a 6-digit number.

 <img style="width:800px" alt="An example of a Regular Expression entity" src="img/ConvoBuilder/im_entities_regex_ex.png" alt="">

-Whenever the consumer's utterance contains an expression that conforms to the entity's regular expression, e.g., "I want to check on my order 757575," the bot detects this and substitutes the ORDER_NO entity into the utterance before predicting the consumer's intent.
-In general though, Regular Expression entities work much like Value Set entities with this single exception: With Regular Expression entities, the matched string is replaced by the entity just before prediction.

 Use a Regular Expression entity in situations where the entity's possible values all conform to a specific pattern, and that list of values is so long that it makes use of a Value Set entity unfeasible.
 Some use cases include: